TonySelfStudy/database_projects/readme.md

 ## Repository Summary
-*Database and Data/Object Persistence Projects*
+*Database and Data/Object Persistence Projects.*

 ## Project Description

 Various tutorials and example projects to explore persistence and databasing in python including:
-* SQLite tutorial (see Resources below).
+* SQLite walk through,
+* More to follow ...

 ## License